Toilet Training Your Puppy Or Dog

 What is a dog crate you may ask?

 Well a crate basically comes in 2 styles durable plastic or wire mesh.
 Its purpose is to provide confinement for security, protection of household goods, safety during travel and to assist with toilet training.

 Now some of you may think that putting your puppy in a crate is inhumane.
 Au contraire.
 By placing your puppy in a crate you are providing the security of its own space.
-Somewhere they can sleep, chill out and relax and thus satisfying the ‘den instinct’ which your puppy would have inherited from his den dwelling ancestors.
+Somewhere they can sleep, chill out and relax and thus satisfying the ‘den instinct’ which your puppy would have inherited from their den dwelling ancestors.

 When the puppy gets used to his crate, you can keep it in it gradually building up to about two hours at a time.

 When choosing your crate choose a size appropriate to your dogs age at the time.
-The crate should not be too large or he may soil in the farthest corner from his sleeping spot.
+The crate should not be too large or they may soil in the farthest corner from his sleeping spot.
 If the crate is big, put a small cardboard box in it.
-The crate should be just large enough for puppy to turn around and lie down with comfort.
+The crate should be just large enough for your puppy to turn around and lie down with comfort.
 The best location for the crate is usually the kitchen or utility room.

 You can’t lock your dog in a crate and just expect the whole concept to work – it won’t.
 You will need time and patience to introduce the crate to successfully ensure your dog sees it as its home and safe haven.

 Put your pup in its crate at regular intervals during the day up to a maximum of 2 hours at one time.
 It’s a good idea for the crate to be your dog’s only bed.

 Plan to use the crate until the puppy is ten or twelve months old, well past the chewing stage.
 You will not need to continue crating once your dog becomes an adult (and is trustworthy), but your dog will probably enjoy the continued use of the crate as its own den.
 If you decide not to keep the crate, slowly wean your dog off it.